 First of all it’s a totally unenforceable rule.
 If cops were to arrest everyone in my neighborhood alone who’d setting off illegal fireworks the county jail would be full by morning.
-Secondly, by selling illegal fireworks to in-state residents, by the way of a loophole where the buyer says they won’t use them illegally, you’re enabling people to break the law.
+Secondly, by selling illegal fireworks to in-state residents, by the way of a loophole where the buyer says they won’t use them illegally, you’re enabling people to break the law according to the lawyers in manassas va.
 You’re practically begging them to do it!

 With this ridiculous the double standard of selling fireworks to people who can’t legally use them, I started noticing other crazy inconsistencies in life:

 - A swimsuit edition in a sports magazine

 - Locks on stores that are open 24/7

 - Diet soda

 - Celebrity wedding vows